ably-labs/react-hooks/CONTRIBUTING.md

 1. Create a new branch for the release, for example `release/1.2.3`
 2. Update the CHANGELOG.md with any customer-affecting changes since the last release and add this to the git index
 3. Run `npm version <VERSION_NUMBER> --no-git-tag-version` with the new version and add the changes to the git index
-4. Create a PR for the release branch
+4. Update the version number in [AblyReactHooks.ts]('./src/AblyReactHooks.ts')
-5. Once the release PR is landed to the `main` branch, checkout the `main` branch locally (remember to pull the remote changes)
+5. Create a PR for the release branch
-6. Run `git tag <VERSION_NUMBER>` with the new version and push the tag to git
+6. Once the release PR is landed to the `main` branch, checkout the `main` branch locally (remember to pull the remote changes)
-7. Run `npm publish .` (should require OTP) - publishes to NPM
+7. Run `git tag <VERSION_NUMBER>` with the new version and push the tag to git
 8. Run the GitHub action "Release NPM package" on the main branch
-9. Visit https://github.com/ably/ably-js/tags and add release notes to the release (generally you can just copy the notes you added to the CHANGELOG)
+9. Visit https://github.com/ably-labs/react-hooks/tags and add release notes to the release (generally you can just copy the notes you added to the CHANGELOG)